Liam Smith: ‘Chris Eubank Jr is a nightmare – not for me, for other people’

 “A lot people used to think Chris was getting under my skin,” Smith says.
 “I don’t lose sleep over Chris, he doesn’t change my day.
 Me and Chris’s personalities...
 Somebody with Chris’s persona is just someone I wouldn’t get on with in any form of life.

 “I just don't like them type of divas, who think everything’s got to revolve around them.
 In the build-up to the last fight, we were waiting on him a lot with promotion stuff, head-to-heads.
-It was on Sky Sports Box Office, and the people trying to produce the advert were asking us, ‘Can you meet in the middle of the ring and touch gloves with two hands?’
+It was on Sky Sports Box Office and the people trying to produce the advert were asking us, ‘Can you meet in the middle of the ring and touch gloves with two hands?’
 He was like: ‘No, I don’t touch gloves with two hands.’

 “He was just being a nuisance, petty, spoilt, a diva.
 I just thought: ‘It’s nothing to me, you’re not doing my head in, but these people are trying to do a promotion.
 You know what you signed up for, just do it.’
 He was just a nightmare – for other people really; I didn’t give a s*** about it.”

-The build to the pair’s rematch has begun, and Smith will hope for a smoother ride en route to what may even be his final fight.
+The build to the pair’s rematch is drawing to a close, and Smith has enjoyed a smoother ride en route to what may even be his final fight.
 That, however, depends on the result, with the Scouser having claimed that his next loss would herald his retirement.

 “I shouldn’t really lose to Chris.
 I’m a better fighter than him, there’s not really a thought of defeat,” Smith stresses, but there are thoughts on life after boxing.
 “It’s tough.
 I’ve got two gorgeous little girls, who I’m still fighting for and trying to secure the rest of their futures, give them an easier start in life.
 They’ve changed my perspective on boxing and life in general.

 “I’ll take it as it comes,” he continues, pondering what retirement might look like.
-“I’ve got a good family, and once I’m done with boxing, I can put my whole energy and time into my girls and giving them some memories that I’ve probably missed now.
+“I’ve got a good family and once I’m done with boxing, I can put my whole energy and time into my girls and giving them some memories that I’ve probably missed now.
 There are certain things that I can’t do now – certain holidays that I can’t go on – but once I’m done, I’ll have enough time to give them some memories for life.
 There’s a little bucket list with them two: things that they’ll enjoy, places where they’ll smile.”

-When Smith takes on Eubank Jr at the AO Arena, he will be returning to a place where he did plenty of smiling, and where he did the thing he enjoys most.
+When Smith takes on Eubank Jr at the AO Arena again, he will be returning to a place where he did plenty of smiling, and where he did the thing he enjoys most.

 SMITH vs EUBANK II: REPEAT OR REVENGE? takes place on Saturday 2 September at the AO Arena in Manchester.
 It will be shown live exclusively on Sky Sports Box Office.
-Tickets go on sale on Tuesday 25 July.
-Fans can access tickets now at Boxxer.com.

 Join our commenting forum